wvdlaan/todomvc/README.md

 ```

 On my machine I'm not seeing any intermediate rendering.
 So it seems like
-React is doing its job!
+React is doing its job.

 ## Rendering with Quiescent